ginstrom/paladin-novel/manuscript/chapter-08.md

 ### Chapter 8: The Gradual Awakening

-The terrain grew harsher as they climbed deeper into the hills.
-Jagged rocks thrust from the earth like broken teeth, and thorny brambles caught at clothes and skin.
-Gond led with tireless purpose, his sword clearing a path through the worst tangles.
-Each choice of route proved sound—every decision led them closer to something he could feel but not yet see.

 It took the party another week to find the valley.
 Trudging over steep hills, the land opened suddenly into a wide valley sheltered by towering cliffs.
 A narrow waterfall tumbled down one sheer wall, pooling into a lake so clear Gond could see the bottom twenty feet down.
 Green grass carpeted the valley floor, dotted with wildflowers and fruit trees gone wild.
 The band quickly set up camp and started setting up a more permanent encampment.

 A week later, the first of the refugees arrived.

 They came in ones, twos, and threes, with similar stories for the most part: escaped slaves, peasants fleeing cruel masters, apprentices put out by their masters.
 Another commonality to all the refugees was a name mentioned: Maera.
 She had started sending refugees on to them.
 Where she sent them before nobody knew.

-Sim took charge of the refugees, arranging shelter, and giving them tasks to keep the group fed and prepare for winter.
+Sim took charge of the refugees, arranging shelter, and giving them tasks to keep the group fed and prepare for the coming seasons.

 ***